 In model 1, most of the independent variables were significant at 0,1% meaning that they have a significant impact on general unemployment in Indonesia.
-The lagged dependent variable ( $UNEM{it-1}$ ) and GDP showed a significant and positive influence on general unemployment.
-This implies that a 1 percent increase in lagged general unemployment and economic growth results in a rise in general unemployment by 0.21 percent and 0.003 percent respectively.
+The lagged dependent variable ($UNEM{it-1}$) and GDP showed a significant and positive influence on general unemployment.
+This implies that a 1 percent increase in lagged general anemployment and economic growth results in a rise in general unemployment by 0.21 percent and 0.003 percent respectively.
 Meanwhile, FINBUS and INF showed that they have a significantly negative impact on general unemployment.
-The coefficient values indicate that a 1 percent rise in financing to MSMEs in Islamic banks decreases general unemployment by 0.04 percent.
+The coefficient values indicate that a 1 percent rise in financing to MSMEs in Islamic banks decreases general unemployment by 0.27 percent.
 Likewise, a 1 percent increase in inflation causes a reduction of general unemployment by 0.27 percent.
 However, FDI is not significant in this model implying that foreign investment does not affect general unemployment.

-In model 2, lagged 1 dependent variable (URBANit-1) and GDP were significant at 1 percent while both lagged 3 dependent variables (URBANit-3) and FINBUS were significant at 0.1 percent.
-Furthermore, both lagged 2 dependent variables (URBANit-2) and FDI were significant at 5 percent.
+In model 2, lagged 1 dependent variable ($URBAN{it-1}$) and GDP were significant at 1 percent while both lagged 3 dependent variables ($URBAN{it-3}$) and FINBUS were significant at 0.1 percent.
+Furthermore, both lagged 2 dependent variables ($URBAN{it-2}$) and FDI were significant at 5 percent.
 This shows that all lagged urban unemployment, financing to MSMEs in Islamic banks, economic growth, and foreign investment influence urban unemployment.
 It can be seen that FINBUS and all lagged dependent variables have a significantly negative relationship with urban unemployment.
 This implies that a 1 percent incline in financing to MSMEs in Islamic banks can decrease urban unemployment by 0.1 percent.
 Similarly, a 1 percent rise in lagged 1, lagged 2, and lagged 3 of urban unemployment reduced urban unemployment by 0.07 percent, 0.03 percent, and 0.01 percent respectively.
 On the other hand, GDP and FDI showed positive and significant effects on urban unemployment.
-This means that a 1 percent increase in both economic growth and foreign investment results in a hike in urban unemployment by 0.12 percent and 0.1 percent respectively.
-Meanwhile, INF was not significant implying that there is no relationship between inflation and urban unemployment.
+This means that a 1 percent increase in both economic growth and foreign investment results in the other hand, GDP and FDI showed positive and significant effects on urban unemployment.
+This means that a 1 percent increase in both economic growth and foreign investment results in the other hand, GDP and FDI showed positive and significant effects on urban unemployment.
+This means that a 1 percent increase in both economic growth and foreign investment results in the other hand, not significant there is no relationship between inflation and urban unemployment.

-In model 3, lagged dependent variable ( $RURAL{it-1}$ ), INF, and GDP were significant at 1 percent, 0.1 percent, and 0.1 percent respectively.
+In model 3, lagged dependent variable (RURAL{it-1}), INF, and GDP were significant at 1 percent, 0.1 percent, and 0.1 percent respectively.
 On the other hand, FINBUS and FDI were not significant.